bcgov/wps-research/README.md

 See the License for specific language governing permissions and limitations under the License.

+This repository is maintained by the BC Wildfire Service (BCWS) Predictive Services Unit (PSU)

 # References
 [1]  Daniel Müllner, fastcluster: Fast Hierarchical, Agglomerative Clustering Routines for R and Python, Journal of Statistical Software 53 (2013), no. 9, 1–18, URL http://www.jstatsoft.org/v53/i09/